Similarities between short code and long number

 Especially when using a number people can recognize, your company’s visibility can improve.
 This brings us to the first difference between short code or long number, in favor of the short code.

 1. Short code increases visibility

 Short codes, typically 4-5 digits long, can contribute to your company’s visibility by choosing a number that is somehow related to your business.
 Consider for example short codes such as 5380 for radio station 538, or 3333 for radio 3FM.
 As you can imagine, this similarity makes it easier for consumers to remember your number.
-Also, it will increase visibility, as people will recognise this number as yours in no time.
-Compared to long numbers, which is usually 10+ digits long, a short code will be the more user friendly choice.
+Also, it will increase visibility, as people will recognize this number as yours in no time.
+Compared to long numbers, which is usually 10+ digits long, a short code will be the more user-friendly choice.

 2. Short codes need keywords

 Though short codes can be useful to increase visibility, most companies choose shared short codes.
 This means more companies will be using the same short code, and customers need to write a keyword at the beginning of an SMS message to address it to the right company.
-So for example: you bought the keyword “PIZZA” on shared short code 3669.
+So for example you bought the keyword “PIZZA” on shared short code 3669.
 Your customers sends a message to to 3669 with the first word ‘’PIZZA’’, then this message will automatically be forwarded to you.
-This way of using short codes is still very user friendly, and will cost less that having your very own short code.
+This way of using short codes is still very user friendly and will cost less than having your very own short code.

 3. Keywords can be misspelled